beego/beedoc/en-US/mvc/controller/router.md

 ## Auto matching

-Firstly you need to register controller as an auto-router.
+To use auto matching the controller must be registered as an auto-router.

 	beego.AutoRouter(&controllers.ObjectController{})

-Then Beego will retrieve all the methods in that controller by reflection and you can call the related methods in this way:
+Beego will retrieve all the methods in that controller by reflection.
+The related methods can be called like this:

 	/object/login   will call Login method of ObjectController /object/logout  will call Logout method of ObjectController